Search

 The Starship Enterprises that have been seen in the various TV series and movies to date are as follows

-The existence of an Enterprise-J indicates the existence of an Enterprise-F,-G, -H, and -I at some point in history.
+The existence of an Enterprise-J indicates the existence of an Enterprise-F, -G, -H, and -I at some point in history.

-List of known captains
+List of Captains

 NX-01